Andrew Tokely's Gardening Tips for December

-With the festive season just around the corner, there are still a few jobs that need attending so we are all ready for the New Year ahead.
+Although the festive season is just around the corner, there are still a few jobs that need attending in readiness for the New Year ahead.

 Back to the Blog

-2. If the weather is too cold or wet to do any jobs outside, then there are plenty of jobs to do in the warmth of the greenhouse or shed to prepare for next year.
-A clean of all the sowing equipment is required.
-Wash pots and seed trays with soapy water, so they are clean and ready for use early next year.
+- If the weather is too cold or wet to do any jobs outside, then there are plenty of jobs to do in the warmth of the greenhouse or shed.
+All the pots and seed trays need washing in soapy water, so they are clean and ready for use early next year.
 Propagators and benches can also be washed down so they are clean from any pests or fungal diseases that may be hiding in those tiny crevices.
 This will give us all a clean start to the year ahead.

-3. Remember during very cold weather to look after the birds regularly.
-Leave our bird feed and top up the birdbath so they have some fresh water to drink.
+- Remember during very cold weather to feed the Birds regularly in the garden.
+And top up the birdbath so they have some fresh water to drink.
 If you encourage the birds into your garden at this time of year, hopefully they will also return next spring to nest and feed on some of the aphids and other pests that can cause us gardener’s problems.

-4. On Christmas day, I will be busy sowing my Large Onions.
+- I will be busy on Christmas day sowing my Large Onions.
 Christmas or Boxing Day is the traditional time for sowing this vegetable, plus it will give me a good excuse for getting out of the washing up.
-I sow the variety Globo, Mammoth or Ailsa Craig, as these will grow into whoppers over 1-2lb in weight.
+I sow the variety Globo, as these will grow into whoppers over 1-2lb in weight.
 Onion Seeds need sowing onto the surface of moist seed sowing compost, and then they should be lightly covered with fine grade vermiculite.
-Once sown, place in a heated propagator set at 20C (70F).
+Once sown place in a heated propagator set at 20C (70F).
 Germination usually takes 10-14 days.

-6. December is the ideal month for pruning Blackcurrants.
+- December has arrived and this is the ideal month for pruning Blackcurrants.
 Now that all the leaves have fallen off the plants it makes it easier to see what you are doing.
 When pruning Blackcurrants you should cut out as much old wood as possible to leave just young growth, that is less than 3 years old.
-The younger shoots will grow more vigorously and in turn will produce more fruit.
-The older wood is easily recognised because it is much darker in colour than the younger shoots, and often the bark is a lot rougher.
+The younger shoots will grow more vigorously and will produce more fruit.
+The older wood is easily recognised because it is much darker in colour, than the younger shoots and often the bark is a lot rougher.
 Always try to prune down to a healthy new bud as close to the base of the plant as you can.
 This will help encourage new shoots to grow from the base.
-Once pruned give the blackcurrant plants a generous mulch of well-rotted manure or garden compost.
+Once pruned give plants generous mulch of well-rotted manure or garden compost.

-7. Check your apples and pears in storage this winter for signs of damage or rot.
-Removing this will stop fungal spores spreading to the rest of your fruit.
+- Make sure you regularly inspect your harvest of apples and pears in store this winter.
+Make sure you remove any fruits showing signs of damage or going rotten, as this will stop any of the fungal spores spreading, and affecting the rest of your harvest.

-8. If you have some large clumps of Rhubarb, why not cut a piece off and leave it lying on the top of the ground this month to get frosted.
+- If you have some large clumps of Rhubarb, why not cut a piece off and leave it lying on the top of the ground this month to get frosted.
 This cold period will spur the growth buds into developing sooner.
-Leave the Rhubarb laying there for several weeks until it has been frosted several times, then pot it up and move it into a warm (Not hot) greenhouse or shed.
-This will then start to produce some tender sticks of Rhubarb for you to enjoy early next spring.
+Leave it laying there for several weeks until it has been frosted several times, then pot it up and move it into a warm (Not hot) greenhouse or shed.
+This will then start to produce some tender sticks of Rhubarb for you to enjoy next spring.